NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Response-Payload.page.md

 ### Payload for requesting a referral, using Service Request

-This payload is used to transmit all the necessary information that is required for pharmacies to accept a patient referred into their service.
+This payload is used to transmit all the necessary information that is required for ASTs to accept a patient referred into their service.

 <br>
  <div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-warning"></i>